hecsv17/hecsv17.github.io/_posts/2021-03-13-hackthebox-reel2.md

 <span style="color:blue"><emb>cat Invoke-PowershellTcpOnLine.ps1 | iconv -t utf16le | base64 -w 0</emb></span>

-And then we send it to get the reverse shell:
+And then we send it to get the reverse shell with `-enc` to decrypt it:
 <img src="/src/rev1.png">
+We can get the user flag.

+Next step is to have administrator access to the box or at least find out a way to read the root.txt flag!

+In the desktop of k.svensson we see a Sticky Note link wich can be a good start to find some interesting stuff.

+We can search for specific files or some content that have specific terms like "password", "psrc", "pssc" or "jea".

+The following command helps us to look for files that end with `.log` extension:

+<span style="color:blue"><emb>get-childitem -path C:\ -File -Recurse -Include *.log -ErrorAction SilentlyContinue -Force</emb></span>